-Large River Corridors were developed as management zone as large rivers are found throughout the traditional territory, and play an important function in supporting boreal ecosystems and cultural values.
-Large rivers tend to be at lower elevations, with broad floodplains, riparian habitats, mosaic of wetlands, lakes, or oxbows, and with critical habitats for many of the Kwadacha Nation culturally important animal and plant species.
+Large River Corridors were developed as management zones as large rivers are found throughout the traditional territory, and play an important function in supporting boreal ecosystems and cultural values.
+Large rivers tend to be at lower elevations, with broad floodplains, riparian habitats, mosaic of wetlands, lakes, or oxbows, and with critical habitats for many of the Kaska culturally important animal and plant species.
 Large rivers are also important for wildlife movements or migrations.
 Trails, hunting and fishing places, gathering areas, sacred areas, grave sites, and communities are predominantly found adjacent to large rivers.

-The Kwadacha Nation see large rivers as critical elements to protect biodiversity, cultural values, and be a tool to link Kaska values across the traditional territory.
+The Kaska see large rivers as critical elements to protect biodiversity, cultural values, and be a tool to link Kaska values across the traditional territory.
 We see Large River Corridors as a management practice to maintain and protect the water, land, and traditional practices.

 Large River Corridors have been defined as a river generally greater than 20 m in width with the boundaries of the zone based on the historical flooding events, river morphology, alluvial ecosystems, enclosed or adjacent focal species habitats, and enclosed or adjacent Kaska cultural values.
-Until these boundaries can be set in the final draft, a current management approach of a 1 km buffer or a sixth or higher order watershed is the basis for the zone.
-It is important when reviewing each zone to modify the boundaries to include adjacent areas of ecological or cultural values.
+The boundaries will be set as landscape and operational planning occurs over time, a current management approach of a 500 m buffer or a sixth or higher order watershed is the basis for the zone.
+It is important when defining a corridor to modify the boundaries to include adjacent areas of ecological or cultural values.